Welcome back!

 Step 4: Edit the values:

 Once clicked on edit, you will be taken to a page that appears as below.
 Here the third field user_pass will have MD5 hashed password under the value column.
 This value is not in plain text.
-Wordpress, by default, hashes the password to MD5 salt for security reasons.
+WordPress, by default, hashes the password to MD5 salt for security reasons.

-If you want your Wordpress administrator password to be “password“, change the value of user_pass to 5f4dcc3b5aa765d61d8327deb882cf99 and click the Go button and then log in to WordPress using your new password..
+If you want your WordPress administrator password to be “password“, change the value of user_pass to 5f4dcc3b5aa765d61d8327deb882cf99 and click the Go button and then log in to WordPress using your new password..

 If you want your password to be different, you can use online MD5 hash generators to generate hash of your required text.
 You can search Google for “online MD5 generator”, etc.